 Khai Hoan is hidden in the corner of a strip mall on the south side of Apache.
-The small dining room, recently redecorated but still sparse, is tightly packed with two-tops on one side, four-tops on the other, and tables for larger groups in the middle.
+The small dining room, attractively decorated but still sparse, is tightly packed with two-tops on one side, four-tops on the other, and tables for larger groups in the middle.
 There are a few seats on a small patio, but those are a waiting area rather than an extension of the dining room.
-One of the chairs is often occupied by a neighborhood gentleman sipping cafe sua da, Vietnamese iced coffee with condensed milk.
+One of the chairs is often occupied by a gentleman sipping cafe sua da, Vietnamese iced coffee with condensed milk.
 The railing at the end of the patio can serve as an improvised bike rack.

 Despite the minimalist setting and decor, the restaurant draws a steady crowd, particularly at lunch.
 It is not uncommon at peak times to be asked to share one of the large tables with another party.
 Don’t be shy; the long, communal tables are half the fun of a meal at Khai Hoan.
 In fact, sometimes tablemates are the best sources of recommendations about which dishes to order.
 Expect a diverse crowd of ASU students, workers from nearby offices, and families with kids.
 The atmosphere is so casual and unpretentious that it would be hard to feel unwelcome.

 Crab lovers can find the real deal, however, in bun rieu, a specialty soup of shrimp and ground crab meat in a broth with tomato.
-Shrimp appear on the menu not only in their whole form, but also minced and shaped into cakes that are then sliced and placed atop bun dishes featuring thin rice vermicelli noodles in a dry form with shallots, peanuts, and scallions.
+Shrimp appear on the menu not only in their whole form, but also minced and shaped into balls that are then sliced and placed atop bun dishes featuring thin rice vermicelli noodles in a dry form with shallots, peanuts, and scallions.
 It’s all served over a bed of lettuce with fish sauce on the side.
 Com tam dishes take the same approach, but substitute broken grains of rice for noodles as the main carbohydrate in the dish.

 About the only item that fans of Vietnamese food are likely to miss at Khai Hoan is bahn mi, a type of sandwich that pairs Vietnamese flavors with crusty baguettes reflecting the French colonial influence in southeast Asia.
 No alcohol is served, but the house-made lemonade, with or without club soda, and the fresh-squeezed orange juice are equally effective at quenching thirst and extinguishing heat.
 There’s little in the way of dessert, but it’s easy to walk to the other end of the building to purchase one of the myriad varieties of baklava available at Haji-Baba.